hitchdev/website/content/approach/technical-debt-dial.md

 ---
-title: The Technical Debt Dial: We don't need better metaphors for technical debt.
+title: The Technical Debt Dial - We don't need better metaphors for technical debt.
 We need better units of account.
 ---

 Week 41: